yWorks/yfiles-for-html-demos/demos/README.md

  // This file is part of yFiles for HTML.
  // Use is subject to license terms.
  //
- // Copyright (c) by yWorks GmbH, Vor dem Kreuzberg 28,
+ // Copyright (c) 2026 by yWorks GmbH, Vor dem Kreuzberg 28,
  // 72070 Tuebingen, Germany.
 All rights reserved.
  //
  //////////////////////////////////////////////////////////////////////////////
 -->
 # yFiles for HTML Demo Applications

-The [yFiles for HTML 3.0.0.4](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html) demos and tutorials are extensive sample applications that present the features of the yFiles for HTML diagramming library.
+The demos and tutorials are extensive sample applications that present the features of the [yFiles for HTML](https://www.yfiles.com/the-yfiles-sdk/web/yfiles-for-html) diagramming library.

 The complete source code of all of these samples is part of the yFiles for HTML package and available at [Github](https://github.com/yWorks/yfiles-for-html-demos)

 To execute a specific sample, click on its card below.
-All of these demos are also hosted at the [yWorks homepage](https://www.yfiles.com/demos/).
+All of these demos are also hosted at the [yFiles homepage](https://www.yfiles.com/demos/).

 # [Analysis](analysis)